renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! tip
-    Look at our [Regex Manager Presets](https://docs.renovatebot.com/presets-customManagers/), they may have what you need.
+    Look at our [Custom Manager Presets](https://docs.renovatebot.com/presets-custom-managers/), they may have what you need.

 ### customType